ember-learn/ember-blog/source/2019-04-28-the-ember-times-issue-96.md

 Managing **concurrency in your app** can be hard (at least, until you start using [ember-concurrency](http://ember-concurrency.com) ✨).
 Managing **concurrency in your tests** can be even harder.
 But **managing concurrent behaviour** in your **tests** can be even harder.

 But there's a new hope, called [Milestones](https://twitter.com/__dfreeman/status/1120410100227878913).
-Celebrating its first public release, this library helps you to build apps with concurrent behaviour that's easy to navigate in both your dev and test environment.
+Celebrating its first public release, this library helps you build apps with concurrent behaviour that's easy to navigate in both your dev and test environment.
 Check it out [today and give it a try](https://salsify.github.io/milestones/)!

 ---